-The Commission aims to support projects that address structural challenges of the media sectors and/or that promote a free, diverse and pluralistic media environment.
-Examples include supporting collaborative and cross-border journalism, monitoring risks to media pluralism, mapping violations of media freedom, defending journalists under threat, media innovation, supporting media literacy and strengthening the European public sphere.
+The Commission aims to support projects that promote a free, diverse and pluralistic media environment, address structural challenges of the media sectors and/or improve citizens' access to quality information.
+Examples include supporting collaborative journalism, monitoring risks to media pluralism, mapping violations of media freedom, defending journalists under threat, supporting media literacy and strengthening the European public sphere.

-In short, the European Union supports the news media sector primarily through:
+In short, the European Union supports the news media sector primarily through several instruments:

 - The ‘Multimedia Actions’ line to fund independent news media coverage of EU affairs.

-- And more recently, actions under its Creative Europe programme to support media pluralism and freedom, media collaborations and media literacy.
+- Actions under its Creative Europe programme to support media pluralism and freedom, media collaborations and media literacy.

 - Actions part of innovation programmes (Digital Europe, Horizon Europe).